 Use niche directories, especially those which are grouped by merchandise type.

-Worldwide Brands directory provides the ability to find wholesale suppliers by a product or a city and has the import wholesalers that have been through a thorough certification procedure, while Global Sources is focusing on electronics.
+Worldwide Brands directory provides the ability to find wholesale suppliers by a product or a city and has the import suppliers that have been through a thorough certification procedure, while Global Sources is focusing on electronics.

 In addition, there are the directories for different geos: